LucaCappelletti94/hyperloglog-rs/README.md

 ## Citations
 Some relevant citations to learn more:

-* [Flajolet, Philippe](https://en.wikipedia.org/wiki/Philippe_Flajolet), Éric Fusy, Olivier Gandouet, and Frédéric Meunier. "[Hyperloglog: the analysis of a near-optimal cardinality estimation algorithm.](https://hal.science/file/index/docid/406166/filename/FlFuGaMe07.pdf)" In Proceedings of the 2007 conference on analysis of algorithms, pp. 127-146.
+* Philippe Flajolet, Eric Fusy, Olivier Gandouet, Frédéric Meunier. "[HyperLogLog: the analysis of a near-optimal cardinality estimation algorithm.](https://hal.science/file/index/docid/406166/filename/FlFuGaMe07.pdf)" In Proceedings of the 2007 conference on analysis of algorithms, pp. 127-146.
 2007.